mojitocup/gitpmoji/README.md

 ## How It Works

 1. When you make a commit, GITPMOJI intercepts the commit message using a Git hook.
 So it works with all git clients and IDEs that use git hooks.
-2. The commit message and diff are sent to a custom script (`gpt.sh`) that communicates with the OpenAI API.
+2. The commit message and diff are sent to a custom script (`gpt.sh`) that communicates with either OpenAI API or AWS Bedrock API.
-3. The API, using the GPT-4o model, analyzes the commit message and the diff and updates the commit message.
+3. The API, using either OpenAI GPT-4o or AWS Bedrock Claude models, analyzes the commit message and the diff and updates the commit message.
 4. The suggested emoji is prepended to your original commit message.
 5. The AI generates a commit message based on the diff changes added to at the end of the original commit message.
 6. Rating of the commit message is added to the end of the commit message.